peteroupc/classic-wallpaper/uielements.md

 - _Embossed appearance_: The button's text and icons are drawn&mdash;

     - using the button highlight color instead of its normal colors, then
-    - using the button shadow color instead of its normal colors and offset 1 pixel upward and 1 pixel to the left,
+    - using the button shadow color instead of its normal colors and offset 1 unit upward and 1 unit to the left,

     in each case with transparency and opacity in the label preserved.
 - _Unavailable appearance_: The button's text and icons have an _embossed appearance_ [^5], are drawn with 50% opacity, or are drawn such that only every other pixel is rendered in a checkerboard pattern.